|

 Hosted by Notre Dame London, The Association of American Study Abroad Programmes in the UK, and The Forum on Education Abroad, this event in the United Kingdom is designed specifically for early and mid-career education abroad professionals in the region.
 Participants will actively explore and practice approaches to de-escalation, resilience-building, and mental health support, with a focus on real-world application.
 The session emphasizes understanding the evolving needs of today’s students, identifying sources of tension in intercultural and academic settings, and equipping staff and faculty to respond effectively under pressure.
 Attendees will leave with actionable insights to:

 Whether you're advising students, managing programs, or leading teams, this Regional Seminar allows you to enhance your impact and foster a healthier, more connected education abroad environment.
+Please note: Registration for this event is now closed.
 Add a Workshop to Your Regional Seminar Experience

 Hosted by: